 Le Dauphin Corn Table Lamp

-Materials: Square brass brushed base.
+Materials: Square brushed brass base.
 Aluminium and brass parts.
 Some type of resin for the round maize/corn.
+Fabric lampshade with 2 brown rims.
 Gold painted Bakelite socket.

 Total Height: 49 cm / 19.29”